SQL Server Performance Tuning

 Avoid using character columns in an index, particularly primary key indexes.
 Integer columns will always have an advantage over character fields in the ability to boost the performance of a query.

-High selective Keys
+High selective keys

+An index with a high percentage of unique values is called a selective index.
 SQL Server will track statistics about each index, so they know how selective each index is.

 That means the indexes with a small percentage of duplicated values are the most effective.